texxasrulez/texxasrulez/README.md

 - 🧩 Maintainable architecture, modular design, and debugging done right
 - 🔭 I test, break, rebuild, and document until it sings
 - ⚓ US Navy Veteran
+- I am also looking for anyone who wants to translate my plugins and make the wording as natural as possible.
+I use Deepl, which has its limitations, and is not all that accurate for natural speech.
+Literal translations only, but better than nothing.

 ---